+,

 1 TITLE Bushfire Risk Planning Coordinator

 2 LEVEL NA

 3 DEPARTMENT/UNIT Local Government

 4 POSITION OBJECTIVES

-Management Plans for the Local Government of and the using the Bushfire Risk Management System (BRMS).
+Objectives of Position To develop Bushfire Risk Management Plans for the Local Government of and the Local Government of using the Bushfire Risk Management System (BRMS).

 5 ORGANISATIONAL RE LATIONSHIPS

 Responsible to Relevant local government manager Work in consultation and collaboration with their respective Bushfire Risk Management Officer (BRMO)

 6 KEY DUTIES/RESPONS SIBILITIES

-Governments of with the regional DFE Provide advice to I landholders in the BF Develop and maintain delivery of services a Department of Fire ar the Local Government Consult with stakeho BRM Plans within the Remain up-to-date of DFES. ocal government, State Agencies, industry and major RMP process and the use of BRMS.
-In professional relationships with stakeholders to ensure the as specified in the BRMP Grant Agreement between the and Emergency Services, the Local Government of and int of Idders to facilitate the planning, development and review of a Local Governments of and

-on these assets, through site inspections where appropriate.
+infrastructure by developing a Bushfire Risk Management (BRM) Plan for the Local Governments of

 Assist the BRMO in identifying and scheduling appropriate bushfire mitigation strategies and treatments and ensure these are captured in BRMS.
 Monitor treatment progress, undertake post-treatment risk assessments and perform duties to support BRM across the region.
-Complete BRMP program milestone reports and other requests for information as required within established timeframes.
+Complete BRMP program milestone reports and other requests for information

+as required within es tablished timeframes.

 Assist with managing the budget requirements relevant to the BRMP program.
-Assist with operational policy development and the development of BRMS throu constructive feedback to DFES.
+Assist with operational policy development and the development of BRMS through constructive feedback to DFES.

 Attend meetings and training with DFES Bushfire Risk Management Branch.